NeuralEnsemble/python-neo/doc/source/core.rst

 Note that because neurons are sorted from groups of channels in this situation, it is natural that the :py:class:`RecordingChannelGroup` contains a reference to the :py:class:`Unit` object.
 That unit then contains references to its spiketrains.
 Also note that recording channels can be identified by names/labels as well as, or instead of, integer indices.

-There are some shortcuts for IO writers to automatically create this structure based on 'channel_indexes' entries in the annotations for each spiketrain.

 See :doc:`usecases` for more examples of how the different objects may be used.